Go Back Up

 Is Incentive Compensation Viable in an Uncertain Economy?
 (Part One)

-September 02, 2020 • By Ken Gibson
+April 15, 2025 • By Ken Gibson

 Flexible but Enduring

 What you need your rewards strategy to be in any economy is agile—especially in an uncertain one.
 This means it must give you options for how to pay your people based on what’s happening in your business, your industry or the economy right now.
 This does not imply you should reinvent your compensation offering every time there is a significant change in any of those categories.
-That would be financially impractical, strategically problematic and lead to chaos.
-However, you do need to create enough flexibility in your pay structure to accommodate change as occurs.
+That would be financially impractical, strategically problematic, and lead to chaos.
+However, you do need to create enough flexibility in your pay structure to accommodate change as it occurs.
 Here’s how.

 Create Incentives that Pay for Themselves Learn how in our free Productivity Profit Workbook